Jonathan Huberdeau Game Preview: Flames vs. Stars

 Huberdeau Season Stats Insights

-- In four of 19 games this year, Huberdeau has scored a goal, but there are no multi-goal efforts on his ledger.
+- Huberdeau has a goal in four games this season through 22 games played, but has not had multiple goals in any of those games.

-- Huberdeau has a point in nine of 19 games this year, with multiple points in three of them.
+- Huberdeau has a point in 10 of 22 games this season, with multiple points in three of them.

-- Huberdeau has posted an assist in a game seven times this year in 19 games played, including multiple assists once.
+- Huberdeau has an assist in eight of 22 games this season, with multiple assists in one of them.

-- Huberdeau's odds on his point total prop carry an implied probability of 52.6% that he goes over.
+- Huberdeau's implied probability to go over his point total is 54.5% based on the odds.

 Sign up for Underdog fantasy today.